mannytoribio/mind-your-money-ui/README.md

 ### Setup
 1. Clone this repo
-2. run 'yarn' to install dependencies
+2. run `yarn` to install dependencies
-3. run 'yarn start' to work on this code in localhost
+3. run `yarn start` to work on this code in localhost